ayfantis53/unreal-5.3.2-SimpleShooter_5.3.2/README.md

 * Unreal Editor
     - Enable Shader Model 6 (SM6)
         > Project Settings -> Platforms -> Linux -> Targeted RHIs
+    - Animation Blueprints have to be found as classes and their paths have to have a "_C" at the end of the reference.

 -----------------------------------------------------------------------------------------